wp-plugins/wp-responsive-slider-with-lightbox/readme.txt

 1. Unlimited Slider(Multiple sliders).

+2. Mass Images Add into Slider using WordPress Media Manager

-2. Pro version WP >3.5 then use WordPress media uploader for image upload.
+3. Pro version WP >3.5 then use WordPress media uploader for image upload.

-3. Add wordpress featured image in slider directly from post/page add/edit.
+4. Add WordPress featured image in slider directly from post/page add/edit.

-4. 16 Slider Easing Effects(select your desired slider easing effect).
+5. 16 Slider Easing Effects(select your desired slider easing effect).

-5. show/hide lightbox caption for particular image lightbox.
+6. show/hide lightbox caption for particular image lightbox.

-6. No advertisements.
+7. No advertisements.

-7. New Field Added Image Description.If image description set it will added to lightbox image caption.
+8. If image description set it will added to lightbox image caption.

-8. New Field Added Image Order,Now admin can display slider according image order.
+9. Display slider according image order.

-9. New Field added open image link in new tab or same tab.The link will be added into lightbox image title
+10. Set Open image link in new tab or same tab.The link will be added into lightbox image title.

-10. Responsive Admin layout
+11. Responsive Admin layout

 [Get Support](http://www.i13websolution.com/contacts)